Killing Without Conscience: A Christian Look at Anthropic vs. the Pentagon

 The claim of ignorance does not work as a moral exit.
 Knowing that a thing causes harm and declining to engage with that fact is not a neutral position before God.
 Dario Amodei knew what Anthropic's technology could do in the wrong application.
 He declined to pretend otherwise to keep a government contract.
 That is the shape of conscience in a high-pressure situation.

+Where in your work, your investments, your daily decisions, are you being asked to look away from what you know to be true?
 Where are you holding the line, and where have you let it slip because the cost of holding it was too high?

 Obedience to God Over Obedience to Institutions